mongodb/docs/source/reference/mongod.rst

 .. option:: --auth

-   Enables database authentication for users connecting from remote hosts.
-Users are configured via the :doc:`mongo shell
-   </reference/mongo>`.
-If no users exist, the localhost interface
-   will continue to have access to the database until a user has been created.
+   Enables database authentication for users connecting from remote hosts. configure users via the :doc:`mongo shell shell </reference/mongo>`.
+If no users exist, the localhost interface will continue to have access to the database until the you create the first user.

    See the ":doc:`/administration/security`" document for more information regarding this functionality.

 .. option:: --cpu

    Forces :program:`mongod` to periodically report CPU utilization and the amount of time that the processor waits for I/O operations to complete (i.e. I/O wait.)
-This data is written to standard output or the logfile if using the :option:`mongod --logpath` option.
+MongoDB writes this data to standard output, or the logfile if using the :setting:`logpath` option.

 .. option:: --dbpath <path>

    Specify a directory for the :program:`mongod` instance to store its data.
-Typically locations such as: "``/srv/mognodb``", "``/var/lib/mongodb``" or "``/opt/mongodb``" are used for this purpose.
+Typical locations include: "``/srv/mognodb``", "``/var/lib/mongodb``" or "``/opt/mongodb``"

-   Unless specified, the ``/data/db`` directory will be used on Unix-like systems.
+   Unless specified, :program:`mongod` creates data files in the default ``/data/db`` directory.
+(Windows systems use the ``\data\db`` directory.)

 .. option:: --diaglog <value>